MartaKode/web-module-challenge-scope-and-closure/README.md

 1. In your own words, define closure (1-2 sentences).

 <!-- my answer below -->
-closures are the ability for a child function or an inner function to access variables from a higher level scope even after the variables have been called or closed or terminated
+*closures are the ability for a child function or an inner function to access variables from a higher level scope even after the variables have been called or closed or terminated  --> notes
+*it's a function from which our argument is manipulated --> that function enclosed in another function .
+So a closure has to be a function inside of another function  --> my words

 2. Study the following code, then answer the questions below.